Murud-Janjira: Itbarrao Koli & Malik Ambar of Janjira

+Independence

+In 1621, the Siddis of Janjira became exceptionally powerful as an autonomous state to the point that the commander of Janjira, Siddi Ambar the Little, successfully defied his overlord Malik Ambar's attempt to replace him.
+Siddi Ambar the Little is accordingly considered the first Nawab of Janjira state.

-Despite repeated attempts, the Portuguese, the British and the Marathas failed to subdue the Siddis, who were themselves allied with the Mughal Empire.
-For example, 10,000 soldiers from the Maratha Peshwa Moropant Trimbak Pingle were repulsed by the Janjira army in 1676.
-The Marathas, led by Shivaji, attempted to scale the 12 meter granite walls but failed in their attempts.
-Shivaji's son Sambhaji even attempted to tunnel his way into the fort and was very close to capturing the fort.
+Despite repeated attempts by the Portuguese, the British and the Maratha to subdue the island fortress, all of these efforts failed to displace the island's Siddi rulers.
+The Siddis were themselves allied with the Mughal Empire.

+One example of such a failed attack was the account of the 10,000 soldiers who were sent by the Maratha Peshwa Moropant Trimbak Pingle, and who were roundly repulsed by the Janjira army in 1676.
+During this Maratha assault, the Marathas, led by chatrapati Shivaji Maharaj, attempted to scale the 12 meter granite walls but failed in their attempts.
+Chatrapati Shivaji maharaj's son Chatrapati Sambhaji Maharaj even attempted to tunnel his way into the fort and was very close to capturing the fort.
 His attempt was thwarted when a Mughal army attacked the Maratha capital city, forcing Sambhaji to withdraw his forces from the siege and return to the Maratha capital.
 He built another sea fort in 1676, known as Padmadurg or Kasa fort, to challenge Janjira.
-It is located northeast of Janjira.
+It is located northwest of Janjira.
 Padmadurg took 22 years to build and is constructed on 22 acres of land.